Symmetry-induced fragmentation and dissipative time crystal: Abstract

 \section{Abstract}

-We propose a general protocol for engineering dissipative time crystals in quantum open systems through symmetry-induced fragmentation and ergodicity breaking.
-Building upon a $U(1)$-symmetry-induced Liouville-space fragmentation, we devise a generic Liouvillian possessing a series of non-dissipative eigenmodes with purely imaginary eigenvalues, which give rise to long-time oscillations breaking both ergodicity and time-translation symmetry.
-Illustrating our proposal using a dissipative lattice model, we show that, even when the $U(1)$ symmetry is broken, a prethermal time-crystal behavior survives, with distinct oscillation frequencies at different times of the steady-state approaching dynamics.
-The richly structured prethermal time-crystal dynamics derive from Fermi statistics and the Liouvillian skin effect of our model, under which excitations above the boundary-localized dark states can be mapped to the irreducible representations of the permutation group.
-The branching rules of the permutation group then dictate that the Liouvillian gaps acquired by the non-dissipative eigenmodes should be higher-order powers of the symmetry-breaking perturbation, leading to the prethermal time-crystal dynamics.
+Time crystals are a peculiar state of matter.
+Their emergence hinges on ergodicity breaking, which typically originates from many-body localization or Floquet prethermalization.
+Here we propose a novel scheme for devising robust dissipative time crystals where the ergodicity is broken through symmetry-induced fragmentation.
+Building upon a $U(1)$-symmetry-induced Liouville-space fragmentation, we first propose a generic Liouvillian with long-time oscillations typical of time crystals.
+We then show that, even when the $U(1)$ symmetry is broken, a prethermal time-crystal behavior survives, with distinct oscillation frequencies at different times of the steady-state approaching dynamics.
+Intriguingly, the stage-wise prethermal dynamics derive from Fermi statistics and the Liouvillian skin effect of our model---as the excitations above the boundary-localized dark states can be mapped to the irreducible representations of the permutation group, the branching rules of the permutation group ensure the robustness of the prethermal time crystal.
+Our work paves the way for devising time crystals through Hilbert-space fragmentation.
+It also sheds light on the dynamic effects of non-Hermitian physics in many-body quantum open systems.